The Forestry Act

 Article 48

-To encourage reforestation by private individuals, aboriginal people and/or organizations, the government agency may, depending upon actual needs, provide free seedlings, rewards, long-term low interest loans, or other assistance and rewards.
-The methods will be decided by the central government agency and the aboriginal peoples’ central government agency.
+To encourage reforestation by private individuals, Indigenous peoples and/or organizations, the government agency may, depending upon actual needs, provide free seedlings, rewards, long-term low interest loans, or other assistance and rewards.
+The details will be decided by the central government agency in conjunction with the central Indigenous authority.

 Article 48-1